What's inside this article:

 Basic information

-You can copy the following content types published by your own site or a different site:
+You can copy the following content types from your own site or a different site:

 - Article